-If you provide dementia care in Tampa for a senior loved one, you may have heard music therapy can benefit those who have conditions that cause cognitive decline.
+If you provide dementia care in Palm Harbor for a senior loved one, you may have heard music therapy can benefit those who have conditions that cause cognitive decline.
 In fact, clinical research shows certain types of music therapy can have real benefits for seniors with dementia.

 While music therapy can be structured, it doesn’t have to be.
 This therapy is often used in an informal setting, like in the living room of your senior loved one’s home.
 One literature review, published in the British Journal of Nursing, found that the informal type of music therapy had a positive effect on mood and behavior for seniors with dementia, as well as improving socialization skills.